aesadin/AnimalShelter.Solution/README.md

 **ABOUT**

 The back end of an application that builds out an API for different animals in and animal shelter.
-The functionality implimented uses Tokenization, CORS and Pagination.
+The functionality implimented uses Tokenization and CORS.

 ## **REQUIREMENTS**